Chippewa Valley Chapter

 (c) The secretary shall keep a complete set of records of all chapter activities including the minutes of all board of directors and chapter meetings, committee reports, correspondence and chapter-related newspaper clippings.
-The secretary will give notice to all board members of all board of directors meetings at least one week prior to the meeting.
 The secretary will distribute minutes after each meeting within two weeks via email to board members.
 After minutes are approved, a copy will be sent to the ACLU of Wisconsin and will be posted on the website.

 (d) The treasurer shall keep a complete set of records on all income and disbursement of the chapter and shall give written report on them at all board of directors and chapter meetings.
 Said records shall be open to the membership at any reasonable time.
-The treasurer shall file with the secretary a complete financial statement at the annual meeting of the membership.
-The treasurer shall also be responsible for membership records.
+The treasurer shall report a complete financial statement at the annual meeting of the membership.
+The treasurer shall make a chapter financial report annually to the state office.

 Article VII Chapter Meetings

 Meetings of the chapter shall be called by the president, board of directors, or chapter membership.

 There shall be an annual membership meeting for the purpose of electing new members to the board of directors and to review the activities of the board.
 The members present shall constitute a quorum.
 Any appropriate matter presented by any member to the president not less than ten (10) days prior to that meeting shall be placed on the agenda for the meeting.
 Other new business not on the agenda may be placed on the agenda by a 2/3 vote of the members present.